How to create barcode labels with data from an Excel Spreadsheet(.xlsx or .xlsm)?

-4. Once you click or tap on the Open button, all the different worksheets that are available in the spreadsheet will be loaded into the Selected Worksheet dropdown list.
+4. Once you click or tap on the Open button, all the different worksheets available in the spreadsheet will be loaded into the Selected Worksheet dropdown list.
 Sample values from the selected worksheet are displayed to help you verify you are working with the correct worksheet.
 Pick the worksheet that you will like to use.

-6. We are now ready to create text and barcode objects that uses (derive their) data from the Excel spreadsheet.
+6. We are now ready to create text and barcode objects that use (derive their) data from the Excel spreadsheet.
 Click or tap on the Text object in the toolbar at the bottom of the label.

 7. Drag your finger or mouse on the label to create the object.
-Double tap on the label to bring up the Text Properties Flyout.
+Double-tap on the label to bring up the Text Properties Flyout.

 8. In the Type dropdown list, select "Excel Column 01 : ECL01".
 This selection indicates that we will use the first column of the worksheet as data for this Text object.